 It seems that the debate over what operating system is the best is never-ending.
 Whether you are talking about Windows vs. Apple, iOS vs. Android, or Linux vs. UNIX, there are always proponents on either side ready to argue about why one OS is better than the other.

-The UNIX vs Linux debate is especially interesting because Linux is an offshoot of the UNIX operating system.
+The UNIX vs. Linux debate is especially interesting because Linux is an offshoot of the UNIX operating system.
 Both OSs share similar traits but serve drastically different purposes in today’s business world.
 In many circles, UNIX has been all but abandoned in favor of Linux and other open source solutions.
 Many people now choose to run Linux on their home computers as well.
-You can learn more about using Linux on your PC in Introduction to Linux.

 If you are wondering whether your next implementation should be UNIX or Linux-based, this article will shed some light on the advantages and disadvantages of both.

-In 1991, Linus Torvalds began working on a UNIX like OS known as Minix.
+In 1991, Linus Torvalds began working on a UNIX-like OS known as Minix.
 The Minix source code was freely available under GNU GPL and he successfully modified this code for use on x86 PC systems.
-By September 1991, Torvalds has successfully completed the first Linux kernel designed for PCs.
+By September 1991, Torvalds had successfully completed the first Linux kernel designed for PCs.
 This kernel included various system utilities and libraries from the GNU project to create a usable operating system based completely on open source code.